genius101/Assignments/README.md

-Zuri Assignment 5 to be pushed
+Zuri Assignment 3 to be pushed

-This is Zuri Project week 4 on Git and GitHub.
+This is Zuri Project week 3 on

-But there is nothing to be pushed here because there was no project to be worked on.
+CSS Fundamentals
+To build a simple HTML & CSS-driven website with a few linked pages and styled content.

+AND

+Using HTML and CSS
+To Create the following pages using HTML CSS:
+Registration page
+Login page
+Success register page